Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 - To remove and evaluate a thyroid nodule that on biopsy has had repeated "indeterminate" readings

 In some people, as an alternative to a conventional thyroidectomy, an endoscopic thyroidectomy can be done to remove small thyroid cysts or small benign thyroid nodules (less than 4 centimeters, or about 1 ½ inches).
 Endoscopic thyroidectomy is not usually used to treat multiple thyroid nodules, thyroid cancer or thyroid storm.

-To reduce the risk of vomiting during surgery, you will be told not to eat or drink anything after midnight the night before surgery.
+To reduce the risk of vomiting during surgery, most often you will be told not to eat or drink for several hours prior to the time of your scheduled time for surgery.
+You will be able to take your scheduled medicines, with doses potentially adjusted by your doctor, with a small sip of water.
 As part of the general preparations for surgery, your doctor will review your allergies and your medical and surgical histories.
 If you may be pregnant, you must tell your doctor before surgery.
 Because you will be having a procedure that involves an area above your shoulders, you will be asked to remove all necklaces and earrings before you are taken to the operating room.

 How It's Done